 Traditionally, much of the information used to make decisions that affect our daily lives has been based on economic data.
 Those data are not wrong - they are just incomplete.

-Our hope is that the Nova Scotia Quality of Life Initiative will gradually offer up fresh perspectives, catalyze rich conversations, and prompt newer collaborations that improve the wellbeing of all Nova Scotians across economic, environmental, and cultural lines.
+Our hope is that the Nova Scotia Quality of Life Initiative will gradually offer up fresh perspectives, and prompt action that improves the wellbeing of all Nova Scotians across economic, environmental, and cultural lines.

-In the coming years, we will gather and share a wealth of information about how Nova Scotians are doing in the eight areas that affect their wellbeing: community vitality, living standards, healthy populations, democratic engagement, leisure and culture, time-use, the environment and education.
+First we are gathering and analyzing information about how Nova Scotians are doing in eight areas that affect their wellbeing: community vitality, living standards, healthy populations, democratic engagement, leisure and culture, time-use, the environment and education.

 In the second phase, starting in late April 2019, we will conduct a province-wide Quality of Life Survey.
 Thousands of Nova Scotians will tell us how they feel they are doing across the eight domains.
 This up-to-the-minute data will be broken out regionally, and also help us understand the quality of life of people who often feel unheard.

-After that, the long-term work begins for anyone and everyone who wants to make more informed decisions and do complementary research.
+After that, the long-term work begins for anyone and everyone who wants to join groups that work with the data to make change.

-Summer 2018: Nova Scotia Quality of Life Index Release
+June 2018: Nova Scotia Quality of Life Index Released

 Summer/Fall 2019: Data Collection, Analysis and Research